 The Steps in Ranking a Real Estate Website

 Although real estate Search Engine Optimization is more competitive and has some unique challenges, many of the steps involved in ranking real estate websites are the same as traditional website search engine marketing.
-Because of the intense level of competition, you may find that the SEO pricing, when referring to the real estate vertical is higher than others.

 Below is the step by step process that real estate agents can use to get the search results they require for traffic and lead generation.

 Below is not a list of SEO tips but the process from beginning to end to rank a real estate website.

 For many SEO agencies, the keyword research completed for real estate SEO does not go deep enough.
 The obvious key-phrases are simply *your city* real estate or *your city* homes for sale.
 In many instances, these can be the most searched key phrases but are not necessarily what keywords you should be going after.